Installing Bifold Barn Doors

 Step 7: Attach the Pull Handle

-• For best performance, the included 4ʺ pull handle should be installed on the door panel with the loose (non-pivoting) hanger, with the vertical center about 35ʺ from the bottom of the panel.
+• The pull handle should be installed on the door panel with the loose (non-pivoting) hanger, with the vertical center about 35 in from the bottom of the panel.
+Goldberg Brothers kits include a color-matched handle; if you're using Quick Ship hardware, order a handle separately before installation.

 • Using the pull handle as a template, mark the two attachment points as shown.